Inference via robust optimal transportation: theory and methods: Optimal transport

-We recall the ROBOT problem as defined in \cite{mukherjee2021outlier}, who introduce a modified version of Monge-Kantorovich OT problem.
-Mukherjee et al. work on the notion of unbalanced OT: they consider a TV-regularized OT re-formulation
+We recall the primal formulation of ROBOT problem, as defined in \cite{mukherjee2021outlier}, who introduce a modified version of Kantorovich OT problem and work on the notion of unbalanced OT.
+Specifically, they consider a TV-regularized OT re-formulation

 where $\lambda>0$ is a regularization parameter.
-In (\ref{equ7}), the original source measure $\mu$ is modified by adding $s$ (nevertheless, the first and last constraints ensure that $\mu + s$ is still a valid probability measure).
+In \eqref{equ7}, the original source measure $\mu$ is modified by adding $s$ (nevertheless, the first and last constraints ensure that $\mu + s$ is still a valid probability measure).
 Intuitively, having $\mu(x) +s(x)=0$ means that $x \in {\cal X}$ has strong impact on the OT problem and hence can be labelled as an outlier.
 The outlier is eliminated from the sample, since the probability measure $\mu+s$ at this point is zero.

 \cite{mukherjee2021outlier} prove that a simplified, computationally efficient formulation equivalent to \eqref{equ7} is